isaiah/jubilee/README.md

 Setup
 -----

-If you use bundler, you might want to add `jubilee` to your Gemfile, this is also required if you want use rails http streaming,
+If you use bundler, you might want to add `jubilee` to your Gemfile

     gem 'jubilee', '~> 2.0.0'

 Rails
 -----

-Under the default configuration, jubilee runs 4 instances of web servers, each with it's own jruby runtime, if you find that jubilee crashes or hangs with OutOfMemeoryError, please tune your JVM OPTS like this:
+Under the default setup, jubilee runs 4 instances of web servers, each with it's own jruby runtime, if you find that jubilee crashes or hangs with OutOfMemeoryError, please tune your JVM OPTS like this: